georgetomzaridis/highschool-exams-results-robot/README.md

 # highschool-exams-results-robot
 #### NATIONAL EXAMINATIONS - Ministry of Education, Research and Religious Affairs

+# UPDATE 09/11/2021
+Script is updated to run smoothly with newer versions of python and selenium (for more info check the changelog in script).
+All working correctly!

 # UPDATE 07/03/2020
 The script is working again, fixed some issues and bypass security metric that ministry of education have, to not allow automate scripts to access the page.